Freculf: Twelve Histories

 One of Freculf's most important works was his Twelve Books of Histories in two volumes.
-When he wrote the second part ‘he dedicated it to Empress Judith as a gift for her son Charles [the Bald]’.
-He hoped that this book would ‘enable princes to take precautions against disadvantages to themselves and to their subjects’.
-In a letter to Empress Judith of Bavaria, Freculf flatters the empress while at the same time claiming that her son Charles was so like Charlemagne that ‘his grandfather seems not to have died, but rather with the fog of sleep wiped away, to illumine the world anew, indeed his immortal wit, elegance and virtue shine in the grandson together with the name.’
+When he wrote the second part around 830, 'he dedicated it to Empress Judith as a gift for her son Charles [the Bald]'.
+He hoped that this book would 'enable princes to take precautions against disadvantages to themselves and to their subjects'.
+In a letter to Empress Judith of Bavaria, Freculf flatters the empress while at the same time claiming that her son Charles was so like Charlemagne that 'his grandfather seems not to have died, but rather with the fog of sleep wiped away, to illumine the world anew, indeed his immortal wit, elegance and virtue shine in the grandson together with the name.'
 Empress Judith encouraged this comparison of Charles to Charlemagne, something that he would be reminded of throughout his reign.
 However, the influence of Charlemagne was to go way beyond the reign of Charles the Bald.
-Freculf also mentioned in his book that he hoped Charles would be ‘our king of a new age’.
+Freculf also mentioned in his book that he hoped Charles would be 'our king of a new age'.
 Freculf also sent Charles the Bald a copy of the military treatise De re militari by Vegetius.

-Freculf's work, along with Ado of Vienne’s chronicle, are the only examples of chronicles encompassing world history until the late twelfth century.
-It was only after the 13th century that world chronicles would become more numerous.
-This work provided an excellent example of how important tradition was for the Carolingians.
+Freculf's work, along with Ado of Vienne's chronicle, are the only examples of chronicles encompassing world history until the late twelfth century.
 Part One of the book narrates the history from the creation of the world to the birth of Jesus Christ.
 The second part consisted of the history from incarnation of Jesus up until around 600AD.
-His work was centered mainly religious aspects, such as the Visigothic conversion to Catholicism, admiration of Pope Gregory I as a ‘defender of the faith’, all the martyrs, and all six ecumenical councils up until that point.
-This text, which is often neglected due to its lack of new factual information of contemporary events...crafts a history meant to address present concerns through the 'mirror' of the past.

-However, Freculf did not use the customary ages-of-the-world or chronological models for organizing his material.
+Freculf did not use the customary ages-of-the-world or chronological models for organizing his material.
 Instead he traced history through the fall and rise of potentates, realms, and cults through pagan, pre-Roman antiquity, and then through Israel.
-He only mentioned Rome because it allowed for peace and prosperity, paving the way for the Church to grow.
+His work was centered mainly on religious aspects, such as the Visigothic conversion to Catholicism, admiration of Pope Gregory I as a 'defender of the faith', all the martyrs, and all six ecumenical councils up until that point.
+According to Michael Allen, Freculf's work, 'often neglected due to its lack of new factual information of contemporary events...crafted a history meant to address present concerns through the 'mirror' of the past".